pytorch/torchtune/tutorials/training_recipe_deep_dive.md

     - Update the ```_setup_model``` method to correctly instantiate model and load the state dict
     - Update the ```train``` method to call ```forward``` correctly

+&nbsp;

 **Adding a new training method**
-# TODO: Update this section after LoRA Recipe lands
+- TODO: Update this section after LoRA Recipe lands

+&nbsp;

+## Configs

+Configs are the entry point in TorchTune.
+Most users would use and modify existing configs.
+For more information on the structure of TorchTune configs and how to add new parameters, refer to the [Recipes README](../recipes/README.md)